stecklars/dynamic-dns-netcup-api/README.md

 * Support for domain root and wildcard / specific subdomains at the same time
 * Creation of DNS record, if it doesn't already exist
 * Hiding output (quiet option)
-* Caching the IP provided to netcup DNS, to avoid running into (currently not existing) rate limits in the domain API
+* Caching the IP provided to netcup DNS, to avoid running into (currently not existing) rate limits in the DNS API
 * Add fallback API for determining public IP address, in case main API does return invalid / no IP address
 * Probably a lot more :grin: – to be continued...